-4. Explain to participants that you will be reading out different explanations about HIV prevention methods, but you will not tell them what the method is.
+- 4. Explain to participants that you will be reading out different explanations about HIV prevention methods, but you will not tell them what the method is.
 Each group will then decide which HIV prevention method the statement refers to and hold up that card.
-The fastest group to hold up the correct answer will win a point.

-- 5. Read aloud each of the statements in the chart below. - 6.
+The fastest group to hold up the correct answer will win a point. - 5.
+Read aloud each of the statements in the chart below. - 6.
 Give one point to the fastest team to raise the correct card. - 7.
 If participants are uncertain or give incorrect answers, give them more information about the prevention methods. - 8.
 Add up the points at the end and announce the winner. - Direct participants to the Test and Prevent Ambassador Tool and the HIV Transmission and Prevention Ambassador Tool and summarise key messages about combination prevention. - 10.
 Note that unintended pregnancy is very common.
 People need information about contraceptive methods, including injectables, implants, intrauterine devices and oral contraceptive pills.
 People also need to know how to access stigma-free family planning services.
 Please emphasise how important using contraception is, and be prepared to refer participants to local family planning services and resources. - 11.
 Once the activity has come to an end, bring participants into a circle for reflection.

-ANSWER Condoms Abstinence Condoms STI screening and management Condoms Oral PrEP STI screening and management PEP Oral PrEP (except for MSM who may be eligible for on- demand use, also referred to as 2+1+1) PEP is partially correct as it is used every day for four weeks.
+STATEMENT ANSWER This prevention method creates a barrier between the skin and body fluids that may contain HIV.
+Condoms These prevention methods are effective at preventing the transmission of most STIs.
+Abstinence Condoms STI screening and management These prevention methods reduce your vulnerability to HIV during sex.
+Condoms Oral PrEP STI screening and management This prevention method can be used in emergencies if you have been exposed to HIV.
+PEP These prevention methods have to be used every day to be effective.
+Oral PrEP (except for MSM who may be eligible for ondemand use, also referred to as 2+1+1) PEP is partially correct as it is used every day for four weeks.
 ART